Last updated on June 12, 2017

 OK!
 Maybe, the above statement is not entirely true.
 Some of the folks at PMI might know what the PMP passing score is.
 Well, they would know only if pass or fail in the test is determined by a definite score.

 For a long time, PMI has kept the passing criterion of PMP certification under wraps.
 They have given out little information.
 There are several opinions, many inferences, plentiful rumors and some lies regarding the test passing criteria.
 But no one, except for PMI, knows what the PMP passing score is.

 Let us look at some facts.

 I passed my Exam in the year 2005.
 In those days, the passing score was 68.5%.
-The PMP aspirants were required to mark 137 questions correctly (out of 175) to get the coveted PMP certification.
+The PMP aspirants were required to mark 137 questions correctly out of possible 200 (175 regular questions and 25 pilot questions) to get the coveted PMP certification.
 Shortly after I completed my certification, PMI changed the passing score to 60.6% (106 correct questions).

 In the year 2006, PMI stopped publishing the passing score.
 The last published PMP passing score was 60.6%.

 In the year 2007, PMI changed the test passing criterion.
 Since 2007, the test result is no longer based on a definite passing percentage.
 Nowadays, PMI provides something equivalent to a grades on the score report.

 These are historical facts.
 Facts I and II have very little value today.
 In the Internet chatter, you might find people claiming 61% (60.6%) to be the passing score.
 But this is just a popular opinion.
 Let us talk about Fact III and look at how the Exam is scored now.